omicscode/omicscode/README.md

 Research Areas, I work: Genomic analysis and software development for illumina and long read sequencing approaches.
 I provide bio-software development, algorithms, bioinformatics, machine learning for Illumina and LongRead sequencing technologies across all species.
 I am specific to the analysis in the areas of RNA-seq and Single cell, Metagenomics and Pangenomics covering all species.
 Similarly, Biological Machine and Deep learning specific to biological questions, biological language models and bio-software, HPC management.

 Research Areas, I dont work: System Design and Management, GeoInformatics or Machine Learning for GeoInformatics.
 I dont do LLMs and RAG based fine tuning models for text analysis or chatbots.
 I only use machine learning and deep learning for biological sciences.

-I am not a programming lnaguage teacher and not interested in such freelancing roles.
-I only read and write, RUST, Python, and Golang.
+Academic and Research teaching: I am not a programming language teacher or private teacher or YouTuber and not interested in such freelancing roles or formig collaboration on the same.
+I only read and write, RUST, Python, and Golang and use this for the scientific and academic research.
+As a part of the scientific and academic research, I can give the language classes to academics and research students.

 Sequencing specifics: \
 2010-2021: Plant, Bacterial, Fungi: RNASeq, GenomSeq, Phylogenomics, PacBio Sequencing, Single Cell Analysis, Bio-software. \